Eugene Delacroix Biography | Oil Paintings

 A champion from the outset of his career of the Romantic cause, Eugene Delacroix was legally the son of a politician but in reality, he was the illegitimate child of Talleyrand, a celebrated diplomat, whom the adult Eugène resembled in appearance and character.
 He trained under Guerin, a respected Neoclassical painter, but the dominant influence on his style came from Gericault, a fellow pupil.

-Critics attacked Eugene Delacroix for his apparent fixation with violence and his lack of finish.
+Critics attacked Eugene Delacroix for his clear fixation with violence and his lack of finish.
 They accused him of wallowing in scenes of brutality, rather than acts of heroism.
-In addition, they denounced his pictures as 'sketches', because he abandoned the smooth, linear finish of the Neoclassical style, preferring to build up his compositions with small dabs of color.
+Also, they denounced his pictures as 'sketches', because he abandoned the smooth, linear finish of the Neoclassical style, preferring to build up his compositions with small dabs of color.

-Liberty Leading the People, Neoclassicism in one painting.
+Delacroix Liberty Leading the People, Neoclassicism in One Painting.

-Eugene Delacroix's use of expressive brushstrokes and his study of the optical effects of color profoundly shaped the work of the Impressionists, while his passion for the exotic inspired the artists of the Symbolism movement.
+Eugene Delacroix had a big impact on the works of the Impressionists, who expanded on Delacroix's use of expressive brushstrokes and his study into the optical effects of color throughout the canvas and his love for the unusual inspired the Symbolism Artists.

 Artists Influencing Eugene Delacroix: Pierre-Narcisse Guérin, John Constable, Peter Paul Rubens, Theodore Gericault.

 Artist's Biography compiled by Albert L. Mansour at The World's Artist.